power-baseform/DSP-HUB/README.md

 bundle install
 ```

-Then you need to create the database
+At that point, you need to create the database

 ```bash
 rake db:create